battre/autocomplete-attribute-explainer/README.md

 In the following a `" / "` represents a separation between two fields while a `" + "` represents the combination of data that goes into a single field.

+Fields currently not supported are highlighted with a ⚠ symbol.

 All percentages, even those of breakdowns, are releative to the total number of considered address forms.